erichardy/collective.abcmusic/README.txt

 ABC music notation is the heart of this project.
 One of the main web site related to abc is : http://abcnotation.com/

-At the starting point of this project (Dec.
-2012), two ways are explored :
-- interface between dexterity content types and command line tools : abcm2ps (or abc2ps) and abcMIDI
-- use of abcjs javascripts.
-See module collective.js.abcjs on github.

 See web sites for more informations :
 * abcm2ps : http://moinejf.free.fr/
 * abcMIDI : http://abc.sourceforge.net/abcMIDI/